-Raw SCSI tape drives may be accessed through an ASPI manager, the same as with SCSI disks.
+Raw SCSI tape drives may be accessed through the "/dev/sg" device driver, the same as with SCSI disks.
 Almost any tape drive that allows variable-length records may be used, including SCSI 9-track drives.
 There is specific support (i.e. workarounds for firmware bugs) for DEC TZ30 or TK50Z-GA drives, which can read and write TK50 tapes.
 4 mm DAT tapes work very well, as do DLT tapes, since they have the same semantics as 9-track and TK50 tapes (but much higher capacity).
 Older DEC/Quantum DLT drives can even read TK50 tapes.